Cluj-Napoca: Sports

 Football in the city features four clubs playing in the leagues organised by the Romanian Football Federation, in Liga 1—formerly Divizia A—the top division in the Romanian football association, liga II and liga III.

-CFR 1907 Cluj-Napoca (founded in 1907) is the one of the oldest established teams in the Romanian Championship.
+CFR 1907 Cluj-Napoca (founded in 1907) is one of the oldest established teams in the Romanian Championship.
 It has eight Romanian championship titles 2008, 2010, 2012, 2018, 2019, 2020, 2021, 2022 and four Romanian Cups 2008, 2009, 2010, and 2016 as well as four Supercupa Romaniei in 2009, 2010, 2018, and 2020.
 It succeeded in winning a league and cup double first time in its history during 2007–2008 season and again in the 2009–2010 season.

 The FC Universitatea Cluj football team was founded in 1919, and its greatest success ever was the 1965 Romanian Cup.
 They were also the runner-ups in liga I in the 1932-1933 season and in Cupa Ligii in 1998.

 The city is also represented in the third league, through CS Sănătatea Cluj-Napoca, founded in 1986.
 This team, which has the Victoria Someșeni Stadium as its home ground, reached the quarter-finals of the Romanian Cup during the 2007–2008 season, its best performance.

 FCU Olimpia Cluj is the local women's soccer team, established in 2010 by Babeș-Bolyai University.
 The team won the Liga I 10 times, and Romanian Cup 6 times.

 Cluj Arena, home ground of "U" Cluj, is the largest stadium in Cluj-Napoca (capacity 30,201), and is ranked as an UEFA Elite stadium.
 The next largest stadium (23,500 seats) is the Dr. Constantin Rădulescu Stadium, home field of the CFR Cluj football team, located in Gruia.
 This stadium has undergone major refurbishment, featuring up-to-date lighting for night games and automated lawn irrigation, and is due to undergo still further modernisation with the construction of new seating.